 ‘I just can’t understand how someone with a maths degree and a brain like yours can believe in God’, a relative said to me once.
-Oddly enough, this was years before either of us learned about my Asperger Syndrome.
+Oddly enough, this was years before either of us learned about my autism (or Asperger Syndrome, as I ended up being diagnosed with).
 But even back then, it felt like I wasn’t ‘supposed’ to have religious faith.

 To be fair, if you could design a stereotypical atheist it would probably look like me.
 In terms of gender, age bracket, ethnicity, level of education and country of birth, I fall into the categories that are either low down on the rankings of religious faith, or right at the bottom.